Yunqi2001/TJU-PCB-2023/04-exploration/README.md

 # 🔍Exploration

 ## Description
-We explored the eco-system in our campus and Gongqing forest park to get some ideas of the final project
+We explored the eco-system in our campus[1️⃣My Findings at the Tongji campus: ](url) and Gongqing forest park to get some ideas of the final project

 ## 💡Tips
 - use the sense you already have and you wish you have